Enough stock of essential commodities, no need to worry: Shah

 Union Home Minister Amit Shah on Tuesday assured everyone that there is enough stock of food, medicines and other essential commodities and no one should worry for the extended period of lockdown.
-In a series of tweets, the home minister also appealed to the affluent people to help the needy living nearby.
+In a series of tweets in Hindi, the home minister also appealed to the affluent people to help the needy living nearby.

 "As the home minister of the country, I assure the public again that there is enough stock of food, medicines and other commodities in the country.
 No one should worry about that.
 "I also request the affluent people to come forward and help the poor living nearby," he said.